ameyagidh/ameyagidh/README.md

 <h2> 👨‍🎓🙋‍♂️ About Me 💼🎒 </h2>

-• Software Developer with 4+ years of hands-on experience in designing, developing, and deploying enterprise-level applications and software solutions across diverse industries.
+• Software Developer with 4 years of hands-on experience in designing, developing, deploying and managing enterprise-level applications and software solutions across diverse industries and delivering impactful results

-• Proficient in Python, with expertise in building web applications, RESTful web services, and microservices, Django, Flask, and ORM frameworks.
+• Proficient in Python programming, with expertise in building web apps using Django, RESTful APIs, and microservices

-• Skilled in front-end development using ReactJS, AngularJS, HTML5, CSS3, and JavaScript, focusing on creating dynamic and responsive user interfaces to enhance user experience.
+• Focused on creating dynamic, responsive UI/UX designs using ReactJS, AngularJS, TypeScript, HTML, and CSS3

-• Proficient in database management systems including MySQL, MS SQL, MongoDB, and DynamoDB, with expertise in designing and optimizing database schemas, writing complex queries, and implementing CRUD operations.
+• Experienced in database management systems (DBMS) such as MySQL, MS SQL, MongoDB and DynamoDB, with expertise in designing & optimizing schemas, and writing complex queries to efficiently fetch data from the Database

-• Skilled in cloud technologies and services such as AWS SQS, SNS, Lambda, S3, and Elastic Beanstalk, with hands-on experience in deploying serverless functions and scalable applications on AWS cloud infrastructure.
+• Skilled in cloud technologies and services such as AWS EC2, S3, Lambda, SQS, SNS and Elastic Beanstalk, with hands-on experience in deploying serverless functions and scalable applications on AWS cloud infrastructure

-• Strong understanding of Agile methodologies, including Scrum and SDLC, with a proven track record of collaborating effectively with cross-functional teams to deliver high-quality software solutions within tight deadlines.
+• Strong understanding of Agile methodologies, including Scrum and SDLC, with a proven track record of collaborating effectively with cross-functional teams to deliver high-quality software solutions within tight deadlines

-• Proficient in version control using Git, with experience in utilizing CI/CD tools like Jenkins for automated builds and deployments, ensuring continuous integration and delivery of code changes.
+• Competent in CI/CD tools like Jenkins for automated builds, Git for version control and Jira for project management

 • Excellent problem-solving and troubleshooting skills, coupled with effective communication and teamwork abilities, to drive innovation, resolve technical challenges, and deliver value-driven solutions aligned with business objectives.